 Steps away from Niu Kitchen (a top spot for exceptional Catalan cuisine), this natural wine bar serves as a cozy refuge to a long, hard day.
 Karina Iglesias is the mastermind behind the bar and is always helpful in directing those who may need recommendations.
 There are tapas to be nibbled on as well, as in proper Spanish style.

 Margot Natural wine bar

 Nestled inside the historic Ingraham building, this downtown favorite is named after the granddaughter of Ernest Hemingway.
-Spearheaded by Bar Lab team (the same folks behind renowned bar Broken Shaker), wine enthusiasts will find over 75 options of natural wines paired with dishes by chef Jimmy Lebron from 27 Restaurant Miami Beach (another hit from Bar Lab team).
-There’s an eclectic array of shareable bites like wahoo tiradito, sardine bahn mi, and steak tartare.
-The look is a blend between minimalist, Scandinavian, and 70s design and the music soundtrack is always spot on.
+Spearheaded by the Bar Lab team (the same folks behind the renowned bar Broken Shaker), wine enthusiasts will find over 75 options of natural wines paired with dishes by chef Jimmy Lebron from 27 Restaurant Miami Beach (another hit from the Bar Lab team).
+There’s an eclectic array of shareable bites like wahoo tiradito, sardine Bahn mi, and steak tartare.
+The look blends minimalist, Scandinavian, and ‘70s design, and the music soundtrack is always spot on.

 Also featured in: